NeuroBAU/resources/protocol_taxonomy/README.md

 3. Use the selected fields to extract information from the _Materials & Methods_ section
 4. Refine ...

+The present repository contains the dictionary stored in 3 different formats:
+- Mind map      (.xmind)
+- Open document (.ods
+- Graphical     (.png)

-The dictionary is best viewed as a tree diagram
+The dictionary is best viewed as a tree diagram:

 ![screenshot.png](screenshot.png)